You're doubting yourself while others are terrified of your potential

 I slept so long, I returned.

 I understood, clearly now, that this world, the one that surrounds me, is not enough.
-My desires and preoccupations are too loud to ignore the obvious truth that a low burn will never produce enough heat to keep me warm.
+My desires and preoccupations are too loud to ignore the obvious truth: A low burn will never produce enough heat to keep me warm.
 I have to scorch the earth, become the cosmic explosion that forms a new kind of gravity.*

 *I’ve always known this, but if you had asked me before to say it out loud, I would have stammered.
 Cheeks fuming, I would have bit my tongue.